 - Military Times Edge Best for Vets: Employers 2011

 This large insurance company hires underwriters and controls analysts for work from home positions.
 However, the company also has flexible workplace options (including telework) for other employees as well.
 (Use "work from home" as a keyword in the employment database.)
 Metlife actively recruits veterans and has a military spouse hiring program.
 It pays full differential pay for activated reservists for one year.

 Coming in at #53 of G.I.
-Jobs 100 Most Military Friendly Employers, U-Haul, which was founded by a Navy vet right after World War II, operates in all 50 states and has employment opportunities for retail store managers, vehicle repair technicians, computer support technicians and route managers.
+Jobs 100 Most Military Friendly Employers, U-Haul, which was founded by a Navy vet right after World War II, operates in all 50 states and has employment opportunities for retail store managers, vehicle repair technicians, computer support technicians, and route managers.
 However, when it comes to work-at-home jobs, the positions are in the company's call center.
 Work at home call center agents take incoming calls from customers.
 Representatives answer general questions, take reservation and/or provide roadside assistance.
-Paid training.
+Training for new employees is paid.

 Customer service agents handle billing, sales or troubleshooting calls for the company's clients from their home offices.
 They are paid on a per-minute rate, per-call or an hourly rate, with a guarantee of minimum wage.
-Training is paid.
+Additionally, training is paid.

 13More Veteran Job Resources

-- CivilianJobs.com - After registration, site allows jobdseekers to post resumes online and submit online applications.
+- CivilianJobs.com - After registration, the site allows job seekers to post resumes online and submit online applications.
 CivilianJobs.com also sponsors job fairs.